Georgette-Lumbe/stay_fit/TESTING.md

 - Test category model string method
 - Testing category models friendly name string method returns friendly name
 - Test product model string method

+Automated testing of forms was completed to:

+- Test to see if review title field is required
+- Test to see if review field is required
+- Check the field only displays certain fields
+- Test to see if review title field is required

 ## **Profiles**